jropinion/content/blog_content/2015-01-29-your-filename.md

 I will accept or reject posts on their logical merit and integrity.
 I am willing to post things I disagree with.
 This blog is meant to promote the spread of ideas.
 I'm confident some of you have incredible thoughts.
 I'd love to share them.

 Getting involved is simple.
 Type your piece and email it to me at juannellriley@gmail.com.
-The opportunity will be open for the Month of February.
+The opportunity will be open for the month of February.
 The best submissions will be featured in March.

 Looking forward to some great submissions.